TomasHubelbauer/react-week-calendar/README.md

 and this is my attempt to do better or learn why it is not possible for me to do better than what's available.

 - [ ] Show some code

+## Features

+- Zero dependencies
+- [ ] Virtualized when overflowing

+## Questions

+- [ ] Start with a div per slot or collapse neighboring divs of the same time?
+  - Div per slot is easy because we can style the individual cells for like borders
+  - Collapsed divs need an alternative solution for borders, but would result in much smaller DOM
+  - Probably prototype both and see how it turns out